iamon3/free.pizzaapp/README.md

 Live Demo :

-  I hav deployed the free instance in cloudbees.com (cloudbees cloud).
+  I have deployed the free instance in cloudbees.com (cloudbees cloud).
 The same can be tested at the following

        http://free-pizza-app.free-org.cloudbees.net